-- The passageway is not required where the level service space is present when the access is open and the appliance is capable of being serviced and removed through the required opening. - 2.
-Where the passageway is not less than 6 feet high (1829 mm) for its entire length, the passageway shall not be limited in length. - [M] 306.4.1 Electrical requirements.
-A luminaire controlled by a switch located at the required passageway opening and a receptacle outlet shall be provided at or near the equipment location in accordance with the International Code Council Electrical Code-Administrative Provisions.
+- 1. The passageway is not required where the level service space is present when the access is open and the appliance is capable of being serviced and removed through the required opening. - 2.
+Where the passageway is not less than 6 feet high (1829 mm) for its entire length, the passageway shall not be limited in length.

+[M] 306.4.1 Electrical requirements.
+A luminaire controlled by a switch located at the required passageway opening and a receptacle outlet shall be provided at or near the appliance location in accordance with NFPA 70.

-[M] 306.5 Appliances on roofs or elevated structures.
-Where appliances requiring access are installed on roofs or elevated structures at a height exceeding 16 feet (4877 mm), such access shall be provided by a permanent approved means of access, the extent of which shall be from grade or floor level to the appliance's level service space.
-Such access shall not require climbing over obstructions greater than 30 inches high (762 mm) or walking on roofs having a slope greater than four units vertical in 12 units horizontal (33-percent slope).
+[M] 306.5 Equipment and appliances on roofs or elevated structures.
+Where equipment requiring access and appliances are installed on roofs or elevated structures at a height exceeding 16 feet (4877 mm), such access shall be provided by a permanent approved means of access, the extent of which shall be from grade or floor level to the equipment and appliances' level service space.
+Such access shall not require climbing over obstructions greater than 30 inches (762 mm) high or walking on roofs having a slope greater than 4 units vertical in 12 units horizontal (33-percent slope).
+Where access involves climbing over parapet walls, the height shall be measured to the top of the parapet wall.

-Permanent ladders installed to provide the required access shall comply with the following minimum design criteria.
+Permanent ladders installed to provide the required access shall comply with the following minimum design criteria:

-- 1. The side railing shall extend above the parapet or roof edge not less than 30 inches (762 mm). - Ladders shall have a rung spacing not to exceed 14 inches (356 mm) on center. - 3.
+- 1. The side railing shall extend above the parapet or roof edge not less than 30 inches (762 mm). - Ladders shall have rung spacing not to exceed 14 inches (356 mm) on center. - 3.
 Ladders shall have a toe spacing not less than 6 inches (152 mm) deep. - 4.
 There shall be a minimum of 18 inches (457 mm) between rails. - 5.
-Rungs shall have a minimum diameter of ${}^{3}I{4}$ -inch (19 mm) and shall be capable of withstanding a 300-pound (136.1 kg) load. - 6.
-Ladders over 30 feet (9144 mm) in height shall be provided with offset sections and landings capable of withstanding a load of 100 pounds per square foot (488.2 kg/m2). - Ladders shall be protected against corrosion by approved means.
+Rungs shall have a minimum 0.75-inch (19 mm) diameter and be capable of withstanding a 300-pound (136.1 kg) load. - 6.
+Ladders over 30 feet (9144 mm) in height shall be provided with offset sections and landings capable of withstanding 100 pounds per square foot (488.2 kg/m2).
+Landing dimensions shall be not less than 18 inches (457 mm) and not less than the width of the ladder served.
+A guardrail shall be provided on all open sides of the landing.

+7. Ladders shall be protected against corrosion by approved means.

-Catwalks installed to provide the required access shall be not less than 24 inches wide (610 mm) and shall have railings as required for service platforms.
+Catwalks installed to provide the required access shall be not less than 24 inches (610 mm) wide and shall have railings as required for service platforms.